Frequently asked questions.

 SPECIFICITY IS KEY.
 General questions are very hard to answer without investing a significant portion of time that most of us do not have to give.

-AND AGAIN: KEEP IT BRIEF. it’s really tempting to want to perfectly explain yourself/your situation, but you are a stranger and most people working in art are pretty busy, and you are not the only person sending them this kind of inquiry.
+AND AGAIN: KEEP IT BRIEF. it’s really tempting to want to perfectly explain yourself/your situation, but you are a stranger and most people working in art are overworked and underpaid, and you are not the only person sending them this kind of inquiry.

 SPITFIRE